mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

     Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type aes128-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab.
-    Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type des3-cbc-sha1 added to keytab FILE:/etc/krb5.keytab.
+    Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type aes256-cts-hmac-sha384-192 added to keytab FILE:/etc/krb5.keytab.
     Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type arcfour-hmac added to keytab FILE:/etc/krb5.keytab.

-If you are instead extracting a keytab for the replica KDC called ``kerberos-1.mit.edu`` on the master KDC, you should use a dedicated temporary keytab file for that machine's keytab::
+If you are instead extracting a keytab for the replica KDC called ``kerberos-1.mit.edu`` on the primary KDC, you should use a dedicated temporary keytab file for that machine's keytab::

     kadmin: ktadd -k /tmp/kerberos-1.keytab host/kerberos-1.mit.edu